-As of the 2020 UWMP, approximately 46 percent of OMUC's water supply came from groundwater, 34 percent from imported water, and 20 percent of supply was recycled water (OMUC 2020 UWMP, p.
+The 2020 UWMP states approximately 46 percent of OMUC's water supply comes from groundwater, 34 percent from imported water, and 20 percent of supply is from recycled water (OMUC 2020 UWMP, p.
 6-37).

-The recorded water supplies available to OMUC from 2000 to FY 2019/2020 are provided in Table 3-2 (next page) and the projected water supplies available to OMUC from 2025-2045 are provided in Table 3-3.
-In addition, each water supply source is identified as a water supply entitlement, water right, or water service contract per SB 610 guidance.
+The recorded water supplies available to OMUC from 2000 through 2022 are provided in Table 3-2 (next page) and the projected water supplies available to OMUC from 2025-2045 are provided in Table 3-3.
+Each water supply source is identified as a water supply entitlement, water right, or water service contract per SB 610 guidance.
 Appropriative rights to groundwater are discussed in Chapter 4 - Groundwater Analysis.